 If your nonprofit is still building your donor base, you may need extra time to build support for your fundraiser, so set your goal date a little further out.
 However, you should be cautious of making your fundraiser too long — setting an end date three years from now means your fundraiser might stall out, and your donors won’t feel any urgency to donate if they have three years to contribute.

 Your fundraiser’s duration isn’t set in stone — you can change it at any time during your campaign.
 So don’t fret too much about this, if your fundraiser is doing well and you want to keep it going, just go back here and change the end date!

 You can link to all of your social media accounts on your Mightycause page: Facebook, Twitter, Instagram, Google Plus, Periscope, your nonprofit’s website or blog.

-To add your social media accounts, either click “Creator Social Links” on your sidebar or click right into the bar with your social media links:
+To add your social media accounts, click “Creator Social Links” on the page editor section of your sidebar.

 Then you can connect your accounts.
 (Don’t worry, we won’t steal your information or post anything on your behalf without your permission.
 We promise.)

 Note about Facebook brand pages: At this time, you cannot connect a fundraiser to a brand page.
 This is because of how Facebook sets up permissions for brand pages — they’re connected to individual accounts.
 So if you’d like to link to your nonprofit’s Facebook page, you’ll have to add it as a hyperlink in your story.

 We know from years of fundraising that people are more likely to donate when they know precisely where their donation is going, and some people won’t even consider donating unless they have that information.
 This is understandable: We all work hard for our money, and when we open up our wallets to help out, we want to be sure our money is being spent wisely.
 You can pre-emptively answer your supporters’ questions about how their donations will be spent with the Use of Funds feature.